 How to Ensure Your PPP Loan Is Fully Forgiven

 Very simply, in order to ensure you receive the maximum amount of loan forgiveness for your PPP loan, you need to track your expenses and be able to prove how you spent each dollar of your loan to your lender.

 Let’s go over the details of this two-step process:

 Document All Loan Expenses

-After the eight weeks following loan disbursement are up, you can’t simply move on without proving to your lender that you spent your PPP loan appropriately.
+After the covered period is up, you can’t simply move on without proving to your lender that you spent your PPP loan appropriately.

 We know that you can spend your loan on payroll or a combination of rent, utilities, and payroll.
 You’ll therefore need documents showing your breakdown of loan expenses.

 For payroll, you’ll need documents that verify the number of employees on payroll as well as their salaries and wages.
 You can use IRS Form 941; payroll reports from a payroll provider like Gusto, Zenefits, or QuickBooks; income/payroll/unemployment insurance filings from your state; and documents that verify retirement and health insurance contributions.

 For your other costs, you’ll need documents that show payments of those costs, which could be canceled checks, payment receipts, or account statements.